Teen Sailor's Rescue Raises Safety, Expense Issues

 A French fishing vessel, coordinated by an Australian search and rescue command, was steaming toward Sunderland's disabled sailboat Friday.
-Her position is approximately 1,500 nautical miles southeast of Reunion Island in a remote region that sailors have dubbed the "Furious 50s" for the extreme weather that is commonplace in those latitudes.
+Her position is approximately 1,500 nautical miles southeast of Reunion Island in a remote region that sailors have dubbed the "Roaring 40s" for the extreme weather that is commonplace in those latitudes.

 Sunderland had set off from Marina del Rey, Calif., in January hoping to sail into the history books as the youngest nonstop solo circumnavigator.
-She was forced by a faulty autopilot control to put into Cape Town, South Africa, last month, forcing her to forfeit the nonstop part of the record, but she elected to go on anyway.
+A faulty autopilot control caused her to put into Cape Town, South Africa, last month, forcing a forfeit of the nonstop part of the record attempt.
+She elected to go on anyway.